akshaymittal143/vidAbility/README.md

-# Angel Hack - Austindev Team
+# Angel Hack - Austindev Team (An Amazing Project)

 - How to run the application?
 1. git clone https://github.com/akshaymittal143/angelhack-austin.git